Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 \subsection{Grid Map}

-Leveraging multi-frame point clouds, some researchers transform 3D radar reflections into a BEV pseudo-image, called the grid map \cite{schumann2018semantic}.
+Leveraging multi-frame point clouds, some researchers transform 3D radar reflections into a BEV pseudo-image called the grid map \cite{schumann2018semantic}.
+While the grid map is presented as aerial views, it is intended to illustrate the complexity and diversity of environments that autonomous vehicles are navigating.
 There are two primary types of grid maps commonly used in radar-based perception: one is the occupancy-based grid map \cite{werber2015automotive, lombacher2015detection, lombacher2017semantic, degerman20163d, prophet2019semantic, prophet2020semantic, prophet2018adaptions, li2018high, sless2019road, schumann2019scene}, which represents the obstacles and free-space information; the other is the amplitude-based grid map \cite{werber2015automotive, lombacher2015detection}, which displays the reflected power values in that particular area.
 As shown in Fig. \ref{fig:radar-grid-map}(b), an occupancy-based grid map has a clear outline, making it more feasible for outline-based detection tasks (e.g., parking spaces).
 An amplitude-based grid map, as indicated in Fig. \ref{fig:radar-grid-map}(c), emphasizes the reflective characteristics of different objects, rendering it more appropriate for rural roads with a few distinct objects.